phemankita/customer-ms-spring/README.md

 If successful, you should get a `200 OK` status code as shown in the command above.

-## Deploy Customer Application on Docker
-You can also run the Customer Application locally on Docker.
-Before we show you how to do so, you will need to have a running CouchDB deployment running somewhere.

 ### Deploy the CouchDB Docker Container
 The easiest way to get CouchDB running is via a Docker container.
 To do so, run the following commands:
 ```bash